The following readings will increase your Confidence:

 Drill: Get a bag full of Gold Nuggets

-Like the Joe Montana, you too need to develop a golden nugget book.
 Write down the times you performed beautifully, whether it was a beautiful service game or a perfect shot down the line.
+Or that amazing match that you won.
 But do more than just record it.
 Keep it in your tennis bag and pull it out when needed, such as during a break in a tight tennis match.

 Those nuggets are bound to turn your performances into gold.